-However, modern technology, which uses stucco and EIFS, permits average home owners to add a touch to the home minus getting involved in stages of design in the building, expertise of the architect or the expense of tearing the wall down.
-Styrofoam stucco gets covered in polymer modified cement and mesh to ensure durability and come in so many options that suit the personality and style of the homeowner.
-They do not provide or require support from the structure, and get adhered to the surface with approved cladding like EIFS, Stucco, Brick, and Concrete.
+However, modern technology, which uses stucco and EIFS, permits average homeowners to add a touch to the home minus getting involved in stages of design in the building, the expertise of the architect, or the expense of tearing the wall down.
+Styrofoam stucco gets covered in polymer-modified cement and mesh to ensure durability and comes in so many options that suit the personality and style of the homeowner.
+They do not provide or require support from the structure and get adhered to the surface with approved cladding like EIFS, Stucco, Brick, and Concrete.

 How do you decide on the style of stucco and EIFS you want?
 Below are fun ways of determining what will suit you.

 Individuals that prefer simplicity and tidiness may choose to go for the squared one with ninety-degree edges available at South Florida Contracting Services.
 Beveled EIFS may attract people that are more laid back and enjoy soft looks that offer gradual transition.